pefernan/embedding-jbpm-forms-example/README.md

 This is a example of how to embed forms on client applications.

-Please put this html files inside your KIE Workbench war to test it.
+Please build build this war and place it on your application server with a kie-wb war to test it.